 Cool Ian tip: Avoid paying restaurant prices for wine in South Africa.
 It’s normal to take your own bottle of wine to a restaurant and pay a corkage fee of roughly $3 to $5 ($8 at the most).

-Five wineries – and a whole lot of wine…
+Wine tasting in Stellenbosch – a whole lot of wine!

 Of the five essential “s’s” of wine tasting – see, swirl, smell, sip and savor – we unfortunately had to add a 6th “s” to that, spit.
 At least we did a little spitting, or we wouldn’t have made it through the day!